COACH'S VIDEO PROFILE: Click Here (9 min., 17 sec.)

-For his program-record 24-win season in 2011/12, Geitner was named NABC Northeast Region and LEC Coach-of-the-Year.
+For his then-program-record 24-win season in 2011/12, Geitner was named NABC Northeast Region and LEC Coach-of-the-Year.
 With Eastern picked for a share of fourth in the LEC pre-season poll, Geitner led the Warriors to their first regular-season conference title in the 26-year history of the championship and a program-record (to that point) 11 wins in 14 conference contests.
 The program's overall 80.0 winning percentage was the program's highest since 1969/70.

 In 2010/11, Geitner directed the club to a second straight 20-win season and a second straight No. 1 seed in the ECAC tournament.
 The 21 wins in 2010/11 tied the program season record for wins, but stood up for less than a year.

 In 2009/10, Geitner enjoyed a breakthrough season with the program, leading the Warriors to the third 20-win season in program' history and the No.1 seed in the ECAC New England Division III Tournament.